PrasannaAdiga/spring-cloud-with-netflix/README.md

  - Exception Handling: Can be implemented with the help of annotations provided by 'spring-boot-starter-validation' plugin and Global exception handler in Spring Boot (Refer: https://devwithus.com/exception-handling-for-rest-api-with-spring-boot/)
  - Security(Authentication): Can be implemented by the support available in spring-boot-starter-security plugin
  - Security(Authorization): Can be implemented by OAuth2 Authorization server along with spring boot security and JWT
- - Alerts and Monitoring: Spring boot actuator along with MicroMeter provides many infrastructures and application related metrics, which can be send to Prometheus easily and later can be visualized in Grafana
+ - Alerts and Monitoring: Spring boot actuator along with MicroMeter provides many infrastructures and application related metrics, which can be sent to Prometheus easily and later can be visualized in Grafana
  - Distributed Tracing: Each API request can be traced across multiple microservices easily with the help of Correlation ID provided by tools like Zipkin and Sleuth
  - API Documentation: By using Swagger or Spring Docs Open API or Spring Rest Docs
- - All the above cross-cutting concerns can also be implemented at API Gateway server(Basically to requests coming from client to server) or by using Serive Mesh/sidecar proxy tool(Requests coming from one server to another)
+ - All the above cross-cutting concerns can also be implemented at API Gateway server(Basically to requests coming from client to server) or by using Service Mesh/sidecar proxy tool(Requests coming from one server to another)

  ### Microservice Patterns
- - Service Discovery or Serive Registry: By using spring cloud Netflix Eureka or Consul Service Discovery
+ - Service Discovery or Service Registry: By using spring cloud Netflix Eureka or Consul Service Discovery
  - Distributed Configuration: Configurations of each microservice can be externalized by using spring cloud config or consul config
  - API Gateway or Gateway server: By using Spring cloud netflix Zuul or Spring Cloud API Gateway or Kong API Gateway
  - Circuit Breaker: By using Ribbon or Resilience4J
  - Client side load balancing: By using Hystrix or Spring cloud load balancer

  ### Design Pattern
- - Interface driven REST Conrollers: https://www.baeldung.com/spring-interface-driven-controllers
+ - Interface driven REST Controllers: https://www.baeldung.com/spring-interface-driven-controllers